embl-cba/bard-containers/README.md

 To request a demo or testing account, please send an email to itsupport@embl.de

+## Deploy your own BARD
+BARD is built on top of abcdesktop.
+There are two options to create your own BARD.
+1. refer to the original abcdesktop, create a vanila abcdesktop and then come back to this repo to deploy scientific applications.
+2. refer to our EMBL specific deployment [here](https://git.embl.de/grp-cbbcs/abcdesktop-config), then use this repo to deploy applications.

 ## Courses that used BARD
 |Name|No. of Participants  |Location| Dates|
 |--|--|--|--|